 Following the A-10C release, around the release date of DCS World in 2012, a couple of chaps called Speed and Grimes created a similar and now very mature higher level scripting framework called MiST, which is the father of MOOSE, and which greatly simplified DCS scripting.
 MiST and MOOSE have the same aims, but MOOSE is more comprehensive and expands functionality with complete modules.
 Some functions in MiST and MOOSE, for example spawning units, use completely different approaches.
 MiST still follows the requirement for a table for a spawn, whereas MOOSE uses a late-activated group to eliminate the table requirement.
 MOOSE has more features and has incorporated many of the MiST functions into its own framework.
 Fortunately, the two environments can happily cohabitate the same mission without noticeable impact.

 Scroll forward to circa 2014.
 The author of MOOSE, Sven “FlightControl” found himself with a LOT of time on his hands and a very big vision.
 He sat down and wrote the early forms of MOOSE in an Object Oriented protocol.
 The Object Oriented development method uses a set of hierarchical objects in their own ordered classes that can interface with each other in a modular fashion.
 In early 2015 FlightControl released MOOSE to the DCS user community with scant fanfare.
-Development has continued, nevertheless, and by 2019, MOOSE had a large and busy Discord server with over 600 members, huge documentation and video libraries, several code contributors/champions, and currently sits at over 136 thousand lines of code and embedded documentation.
+Development has continued, nevertheless, and by 2020, MOOSE had a large and busy Discord server with over 1397 members, more than doubling year on year, huge documentation and video libraries, several code contributors/champions, and currently sits at over 147 thousand lines of code and embedded documentation.
+The 265 page main thread on the ED forums has over 435,000 views.
 More DCS mission developers are discovering the wonderful world of MOOSE every day.